GabrielOlivierDEV/PartyManagerFramework/README.md

 # Party Manager Framework
 A modular Godot 4.4.x plugin that offers a **party and character control system** with **built-in character–NPC scripting**.

 Designed for **RPG-style games** where you control one playable character and up to **4 dynamic NPC followers** (configurable via `MAX_PARTY_MEMBERS`), with smooth follower logic, party switching, and positional syncing.
-Perfect for games where party coordination, character switching, and AI follower behavior are key.
+Perfect for games where party coordination, character switching, and AI follower behavior are needed.

 ## How it works
 The Party Manager Framework uses a combination of Godot's node system, groups, and custom scripts to manage party members and their behavior.
 Each character in the game is expected to have a script (like `character.gd`) that defines its movement, animation, and party-related properties.